-Steven Bruce

-Robin tells me that he's just bought a stealth light pro FFP.
-Three, yeah, he and 149 2001.
-Apparently they're good for 28 days per filter.
+Robin tells me that he's just bought a stealth light pro FFP3, EN 149 2001.
+Apparently, they're good for 28 days per filter.
 You get the mask and five filters for 50 quid, but he's not sure we can use them that way.
 Is it acceptable to use that type of mask in this fashion in one of our clinics?

-Yes.
-And it because it's far greater above and beyond what you're being recommended to wear FFP three will protect you against asbestos.
-So it's very fine particles, the numbers, the three are down to the Denyer of the it's a bit like the den you have ladies tight.
-So the fabric that they're making
+Yes, because it's far greater above and beyond what you're being recommended to wear.
+FFP3 will protect you against asbestos, so it's very fine particles.
+The numbers, the three, are down to the denier of the, it's a bit like the denier of ladies' tights.
+So, the fabric that they're making-

-Steven Bruce

-with a Robin's tights in it?